joey-qytyku/OS-90-i386/docs/dosvm.md

 # Configuration of VM16 tasks

 The resource manager determines whihc interrupts are 16-bit or 32-bit.
-16-bit interrupts are serviced in the global DOS.
+16-bit IRQs are serviced in the physical DOS and only apply to the OS when it performs DOS/BIOS calls.
+The kernel capture table is for software interrupts.
+It can send a software interrupt back to itself or

+Each 16-bit process has its own local capture table.

 The function GlobalMap(dword pid, void *proc_page, void *to, page c, int access) can be used to change the mappings of pages in V86 tasks as well as 32-bit tasks.
 This can be used to facilitate IPC for VM32 and allow for accessing framebuffers.

 GlobalMap(thepid, PTR(0xB8), framebuffer, 16, PG_RW);

 # API

+Int16()
+SetGlobalCapture(byte vector, byte type)

+#define SWI_16 0
+#define SWI_32 1

 # XMS Emulation